CircleBumpCheckedFilledMedicalBookmarkBookmarkTickBookmarkAddCheckBoxCheckBoxFilled

 Frère Jacques

-Nursery rhymes are also a great way to teach your child a second language, like French.
+Singing nursery rhymes is also a great way to teach your child a second language, like French.
 There are a number of lovely French nursery rhymes, but “Frère Jacques” is perhaps one of the most famous ones.
-Plus, since this version has an English translation built right into it, it’s perfect for French lessons!
+Plus, since this version has the English translation “Brother John” built right into it, it’s perfect for French lessons!

 Frère Jacques,